 Social Media Marketing

-- Milotree – Promote your social media profiles on your blog with MiloTree.
+- Milotree – Promote your social media profiles on your website with MiloTree.
 An unobtrusive slide-in pop-up appears so people can follow you on Pinterest, Instagram, Facebook, and/or your email list.

 - 40+ Genuine Places to Get Free Blog Content for Your Site – This page has excellent resources for bloggers looking to add or repurpose their content.

 Videos and Screenshots

 - TechSmith – Two tools I don’t want to be without are Camtasia for making amazing videos and Snagit for creating screenshots, editing photos, and recording short videos.
 It’s the best software out there and it’s fairly simple to use.
 You can create videos in a snap on Camtasia and send them directly to YouTube, Vimeo, or save the file as soon as you’re finished editing.

 - GoPro – Get the best shots especially if you love adventure with a GoPro camera.
 It’s amazing for landscape and huge wide shots.
 You can even use it with a drone.

 - Paypal: Whether you want to get paid (with a custom button) or you want to pay someone else, it’s essential to have a Paypal account. and it’s free to sign up.
 Be sure to upgrade to Premiere, which is also free.